nayeemmz/cmsc426Spring2021/project4.md

 <a name='intro'></a>
 ## Introduction
 In this project you will implement a Convolutional Neural Network (CNN) in two different ways:
-  * a step by step approach using regular Python, and
+  * a step by step approach using regular Python to perform SIGNS data classification, and
-  * using Tensorflow framework
+  * using Tensorflow framework to perform classification of MNIST digits dataset.

-The goal of this assignment is to help you understand, by building, different components of a CNN.
-Some of the components include, forward convolution, backward convolution(optional), zero padding, max-pooling and average-pooling.
+The goal of this assignment is to help you understand CNN's by building their different components and to carry out classification tasks.
+You will be applying your CNN's on the SIGNS and MNIST digits datasets.
+Although, you are being asked to use the SIGNS dataset in the first approach and the MNIST dataset for the second, you could try both these datasets using both approaches.
+However, please not that running the first approach on MNIST dataset may be very slow.
+In both approaches some of the components include, forward convolution, backward convolution(optional), zero padding, max-pooling and average-pooling.
 You will not be graded for the backpropagation code.

-In order to help you implement this you are provided with [starter code](/cmsc426Spring2020/assets/proj4/proj4-starterFiles.zip) that contains two Jupyter notebook skeletal files.
-One with backpropagation code implemented and the other without it.
-These files are as follows:
+In order to help you implement this you are provided with [starter code](/cmsc426Spring2020/assets/proj4/proj4-starterFiles.zip) that contains three Jupyter notebook skeletal files and other required supplementary files and images necessary for this project.
+The files <i>cnn.ipynb</i> and <i>cnn-with-backprop.ipynb</i> are to be used for the step by step approach and the file <i>mnist_cnn.ipynb</i> is to be used for the Tensorflow framework approach.
+The descriptions of these files are as follows:

 <ul>
   <li>cnn.ipynb - backpropagation algorithm is <b>not</b> implemented in this file.
-If you would like to give it a try, then start with this file.
+If you would like to give it a try, then start with this file for the step by step approach.
   </li>
-  <li> cnn-with-backprop.ipynb - backprop is implemented in this file.
+  <li> cnn-with-backprop.ipynb - backpropagation algorithm is implemented in this file.
 Start with this file, if you don't want to try to implement it yourself.
   </li>
+  <li> mnist_cnn.ipynb is to be used for our second approach using Tensorflow framework.
 </ul>